yihongXU/deepMOT/README.md

 # DeepMOT

 ### Important Note
-**This is the branch with obsolete version of our work and it is no more matained, a newer version with code and models as well as data will be provided very soon, please go the the master branch.**
+**This is the branch refers to the obsolete version of our work and it is no more maintained, a newer version with code and models as well as data will be provided very soon, please go the master branch.**

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0) [![HitCount](http://hits.dwyl.io/yihongxu/deepmot.svg)](http://hits.dwyl.io/yihongxu/deepmot)